MLAkainu/Meals-App/README.md

 # Meals-App
-This is Meals App make by React Native
+This is Meals App make by React Native.